ALCO RS-1

-The ALCO RS-1 was a 4-axle diesel-electric locomotive built by Alco-GE between 1941 and 1953 and the American Locomotive Company from 1953 to 1960.
+The ALCO RS-1 is a 4-axle diesel-electric locomotive built by Alco-GE between 1941 and 1953 and the American Locomotive Company from 1953 to 1960.
 ALCO subsidiary Montreal Locomotive Works built an additional three RS-1s in 1954.
 This model has the distinction of having the longest production run of any diesel locomotive for the North American market.
 The RS-1 was in production for 19 years from the first unit Rock Island #748 in March 1941 to the last unit National of Mexico #5663 in March 1960.

 Design

-In 1940, the Rock Island Railroad approached ALCO about building a locomotive for both road and switching service.
+In 1940, the Rock Island Railroad approached ALCO about building a road switcher locomotive, for both road and switching service.
 To meet the Rock Island's request, ALCO created the RS-1.
 Their new design was a hood unit, in contrast to most existing locomotive designs at the time which were predominantly carbody units.
 The hood unit design allowed for improved visibility, especially to the rear.
 Rear visibility is very important for switching, which often involves reverse movements.
 Unlike carbody units, hood units such as the RS-1 can be operated in reverse without much difficulty, eliminating the need to turn them around at the end of a line.
-For these reasons, most North American locomotives built since have followed this basic design, which is known as the road switcher.
+For these reasons, most North American locomotives built since have followed this basic hood unit design.

 Though the locomotive could operate in either direction, the "long" hood was officially designated as the front.

 Production

-The first thirteen production locomotives were requisitioned by the US Army, as U.S. involvement in World War II began shortly after ALCO began production.
+The first 13 production locomotives were requisitioned by the US Army, as U.S. involvement in World War II began shortly after ALCO began production.
 The five railroads affected had to wait while replacements were manufactured.
 The requisitioned RS-1s were remanufactured by ALCO into six axle RSD-1s for use on the Trans-Iranian Railway to supply the Soviet Union during the war.